 State University of New York, Potsdam

 New York Bar Association

 National Federal of Municipal Analysts

 NYC Housing Preservation and Development

 Moody’s Investor’s Service

 Metropolitan Transportation Authority

-Katherine has extensive experience on disclosure matters.
-While working at rating agencies and bond insurers Katherine worked on various industry taskforces that included participants from the SEC, disclosure counsel, GASB, underwriters, financial advisors and investors.
+Kathie has extensive experience on disclosure matters.
+While working at rating agencies and bond insurers Kathie worked on various industry taskforces that included participants from the SEC, disclosure counsel, GASB, underwriters, financial advisors and investors.
 During her tenure at the MTA, she prepared the annual disclosure document and prepared disclosure guidelines and training material for MTA employees, management, and Board members.
-Katherine also participated on a NABL disclosure panel representing municipal issuers.
+Kathie also participated on a NABL disclosure panel representing municipal issuers.